Mets vs. Yankees Player Props Betting Odds

-Player props can be found for Francisco Lindor and Gleyber Torres, among others, when the New York Mets host the New York Yankees at Citi Field on Tuesday at 7:10 PM ET.
+Player prop betting options for Francisco Lindor, Gleyber Torres and others are available in the New York Mets-New York Yankees matchup at Citi Field on Wednesday, starting at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!